MarkoSterk/beta_cell_analysis_suite/README.md

 SAMPLING = 10.0

 ### General analysis configurations
 * INTERVAL_START_TIME_SECONDS - the start time (in seconds) of the intervals for visualization and analysis.
 This parameter is required for the filtration, smoothing, binarization and network analysis steps.
-You can change the parameter from one analysis to the other
+You can change this parameter from one analysis step to the other
 * INTERVAL_END_TIME_SECONDS - the same as INTERVAL_START_TIME_SECONDS but for the end of the interval
 Examples:
 INTERVAL_START_TIME_SECONDS = 800.0